A Spatial Modeling Approach for Linguistic Object Data: Analysing dialect sound variations across Great Britain: Discussion

 The proposed method allows, for the first time, the sound variation to be studied using speech recordings directly (as opposed to phonetic transcription), and provides a continuous model for the sound change (through its mean and $d_S$-covariance) in place of discrete regions boundaries, such as those traditionally reported in isoglosses.
 We analysed speech data from the spoken part of the British National Corpus, and focused on the pronunciation of the vowel in words such as \emph{fast} or \emph{class}, which is known to vary on a dialect basis \citep{upton2013}, and has particularly prominent variations in British English.
 While it is possible to listen to the reconstructed sounds (as given in the Supplementary Materials), visual maps are often useful to recognise both global patterns and local features.
-Exploring the estimated mean and $d_S$-covariance fields, we uncovered geographical patterns that resemble established beliefs about the vowel pronunciation (such as the contrast between the North and the South-East of England).
-However, the variation appears to be much smoother than expected, to the point where it is possible to identify intermediate regions not easily classified by a hard clustering, such as Norfolk or Hampshire.
+Exploring the estimated mean and $d_S$-covariance fields, we uncovered geographical patterns that resemble established findings about the vowel pronunciation (such as the contrast between the North and South-East England).
+However, the variation appears to be somewhat smoother than expected (i.e.\ from traditional dialectological maps of 'isoglosses'), to the point where it is possible to identify intermediate regions not easily classified by a hard clustering.

-While the difference between Cornwall and the South-East is well known, our dataset appears to show that the former presents some unique features that differentiate it from Hampshire and the Midlands as well.
 This invites additional studies to explore other sounds and further exploration of this and alternative corpora.
 Indeed, possible immediate extensions for this work include studying the joint behaviour of multiple words/sounds in the language and taking into account additional (non geographical) covariates, such as socio-economic variables.

-Supplementary materials (details on the data preprocessing, functions used for the smoothing) can be obtained through the authors.
+Supplementary materials (functions used for the smoothing, sample sounds) can be obtained through the authors.